Saanichton-based Theio Vitality sheds light on the connection between hair and nutrition

 “They’re so tiny, these lasers, that we can go to a size that’s like a fraction of a hair strand,” Christensen says.
 “Imagine your hair strand laying there.
 We’re burning it along the strand, and as we’re burning it in real time, we’re collecting the gas, which goes to a mass spec and then shows us all the elements in your hair over time.”

-The access to (and development of) this laser technology helped Christensen get her hands on 170-year-old hair and nail tissues of a crew member from the Franklin expedition, which took place in the mid-1800s.
+Christensen’s access to (and development of) this laser technology helped her get her hands on 170-year-old hair and nail tissues of a crew member from the Franklin expedition, which took place in the mid-1800s.
 For a long time, it was believed that the crew died of lead poisoning.
 But studies by TrichAnalytics showed that the cause of death was likely zinc deficiency, not exposure to lead.